Esri/storymap-tour/README.md

  * `npm install`
  * `npm install –g grunt-cli`

 This will create a new `node-modules` folder in your project root with all tools to build the project.
-If you have trouble running the second command, [this may help you](https://github.com/gruntjs/grunt-cli#installing-grunt-cli-locally).
+If you have trouble running the second command, [see this documentation on how to install grunt-cli locally](https://github.com/gruntjs/grunt-cli#installing-grunt-cli-locally).

 ### How to use the application from the source code
  * Make accessible the src folder to your web server